Gerald Nesbitt

-Gerald Nesbitt (born June 8, 1932) was a Canadian football player who played for the Ottawa Rough Riders.
+Gerald Nelson Nesbitt (March 3, 1932 – April 27, 2023) was a USMC Korean War Veteran and an American Canadian football player who played for the Ottawa Rough Riders.
 He won the Grey Cup with them in 1960.
 He played college football for the University of Arkansas Razorbacks.

+Nesbitt died in Little Rock, Arkansas, on April 27, 2023, at the age of 91.